Wiley Park

 Wiley Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Sixteen projects have been identified by AreaSearch as potentially impacting the area, notable among them being the Wiley Park Plaza Development at 280-300 Lakemba Street, the Wiley Park Residential Development at 64-70 King Georges Road, the Sydney Metro Upgrade for Wiley Park Station, and the Canterbury-Bankstown Local Infrastructure Contributions Plan dated 2022.
+Sixteen projects have been identified by AreaSearch as likely to impact the area, significantly influencing its performance.
+Notable projects include Wiley Park Plaza Development at 280-300 Lakemba Street, Wiley Park Residential Development at 64-70 King Georges Road, Sydney Metro Upgrade for Wiley Park Station, and Canterbury-Bankstown Local Infrastructure Contributions Plan in the year 2022.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.